-Naming convention for sequence is defined in Table 3: marker 0xFE followed by the sequence number of the Data packet in the dataset.
+Naming convention for sequence is defined in Table 3: marker OxFE followed by the sequence number (monotonically increasing non-negative integer) of the data item in the dataset.
+Each data item is either an individual Data packet or a collection of multiple segmented Data packets.

 Table 3: Sequencing marker

-Marker Value meaning 0xFE Sequence number of the Data in the dataset
+Marker Value meaning

+OxFE Sequence number of the Data in the dataset